TChilderhose/protonmail-bridge-docker/README.md

 # protonmail-bridge-docker

-Based on the repo https://github.com/shenxn/protonmail-bridge-docker
+Based on the repo https://github.com/shenxn/protonmail-bridge-docker with some patches to allow [K-9 Mail](https://github.com/k9mail/k-9) support.

 ## Initialization